Email Marketing Strategy: 5 Steps to Make Your List Actually Work

 How often should I email my list?
 At minimum, once a month.
 Ideally, once a week.
 The key is what’s sustainable for you and your business.
 Pick a frequency you can maintain and stick with it.

 What's a good email open rate?
-Industry average is around 20-25%, but this varies by industry.
-Welcome emails can see open rates up to 90%, which is why your first impression matters so much.
+Average is around 20-25%, but this varies wildly by industry.
+Welcome emails can have open rates up to 90%, which is why your first impression matters so much.
+(You do have a welcome sequence, right?)

 How do I clean my email list?
-Most email marketing platforms allow you to segment by engagement.
-Create a segment of subscribers who haven't opened an email in 6-12 months, send them a re-engagement campaign, and remove anyone who still doesn't respond.
+Most email marketing platforms let you segment by engagement.
+Create a segment of subscribers who haven't opened an email in 3-12 months and send them a re-engagement campaign.
+Remove anyone who still doesn't respond.

 Should I worry about unsubscribes?
 Not really.
 People who don't want to hear from you are doing you a favor by leaving.
 It improves your deliverability and helps you focus on engaged subscribers who actually want what you offer.